MegaTKC/megatkc.github.io/documentation/feather/main.md

 To install Feather.
 You will need to download our release.
 Then unzip the file.
 After the file has been unzipped.
 Go into the directory and run ./start.sh.
 Enjoy!
 (Files are always precompiled)

+## Learn how to create plugins
+<a href="https://megatkc.github.io/documentation/feather/creating-plugins.md">Creating Plugins</a>